Record Keeping Guidelines

 - Make sure that the records include basic demographic information, mental status exam and diagnosis or presenting problem (does not need to be DSM diagnosis, can be familial, developmental, etc.), fee agreement and treatment plan.
 If relevant, include risk factors, medical and other issues relevant to treatment, collateral information and request for information.

-- Before treatment starts present clients with Office Policies and Informed Consent forms, which include information on limitation of confidentiality, fees, third party billing, client's rights, cancellation policies, etc. For detailed information on what may be included in the Office Policies and Informed Consent, click here.
+- Before treatment starts present clients with Office Policies and Informed Consent forms, which include information on limitation of confidentiality, fees, third party billing, client's rights, cancellation policies, etc. Detailed information on what may be included in the Office Policies and Informed Consent

 - Update your treatment plans and report on progress, or lack thereof, as necessary.
 Treatment plans usually include: Presenting problem, Dx or what you are treating, goals of treatment, interventions or means to achieve these goals, the theoretical, rational or research base for your interventions, referrals, if applicable.
-(For a complete Treatment Planning Manual, click here).
+(Complete Treatment Planning Manual).

 - Records should reflect your competence, thoughtfulness, decision-making ability, capacity to weigh available options, rational for treatment selection and knowledge of clinically, ethically and legally relevant matters.